The race to the electric car is just getting started

 The most important question is whether customers will respond to vehicles like the e-tron.
 “I think we did all that we can.
 We made the first car, and I think for the first car, it’s very, very good,” says Niemand.

 Pressed on whether consumers are ready to adopt electric vehicles en masse, Niemand thinks back to his first experience with the R8 e-tron, an electric version of the Audi 2-seat sports car that has been tested in various forms since at least 2010.
-Before driving the car, a professional driver warned the executive that it would be much faster then he expected.
+Before driving the car, a professional driver warned the executive that it would be much faster than he expected.
 Niemand said he thought the driver was joking.
 “Then I pushed the throttle, and … I knew, forget about everything else.”

 His experience left him in no doubt: “This is the future.”